COBSQL is an integrated preprocessor designed to work with COBOL precompilers supplied by relational database vendors. It is intended for use with:

 cob -a -k demo1.eco -C "p(cobsql) cobsqltype==informix-new"

 Forget SQL, and determine whether the client and server are communicating.
 For TCP/IP, check whether you can ping the server from the workstation and vice versa.
 If host names don't work, try raw IP addresses.
+For PC protocols, try mounting a network drive or sending messages.

 Check that the SQL networking software is "talking" correctly to the network software.
 Many SQL vendors supply a ping utility which will show whether the SQL network is set up correctly.